Car Towing Weight Calculator

 What vehicles can tow 15,000 lbs?
 Vehicles with a towing capacity of 15,000 lbs typically include heavy-duty pickup trucks and larger SUVs.
 Examples of vehicles capable of towing this weight include the Ford F-250, Chevrolet Silverado 2500HD, Ram 2500, GMC Sierra 2500HD, and Ford Expedition Max with the Heavy-Duty Trailer Tow Package.
 It is important to note that towing capacities can vary depending on the specific configuration and optional towing packages.

-See also Flat Roof Weight Calculator
+See also Crossbow Arrow Weight Calculator

 What is the difference between towing and hauling capacity?
 Towing capacity refers to the maximum weight a vehicle can tow behind it using a hitch, while hauling capacity generally refers to the maximum weight a vehicle can carry in its cargo bed or interior.
 Towing typically involves pulling a trailer or other wheeled equipment, while hauling refers to carrying items within the vehicle itself, such as in the trunk or on the roof.